traefik/traefik/docs/content/providers/consul-catalog.md

 --providers.consulcatalog.endpoint.tls.cert=path/to/foo.cert
 --providers.consulcatalog.endpoint.tls.key=path/to/foo.key
 ```

+`cert` is the path to the public certificate for Consul communication.
+If this is set then you need to also set `key.

 ##### `key`

-Private certificate used for the secured connection to Consul Catalog.
+_Optional_

 ```toml tab="File (TOML)"
 [providers.consulCatalog.endpoint.tls]